OpenAttackDefenseTools/tulip/README.md

 To ingest traffic, it is recommended to create a shared bind mount with the docker-compose.
 One convenient way to set this up is as follows:
 1. On the vulnbox, start a rotating packet sniffer (e.g. tcpdump, suricata, ...)
 1. Using rsync, copy complete captures to the machine running tulip (e.g. to /traffic)
-1. Add a bind to flower-importer so it can read /traffic
+1. Add a bind to the assembler service so it can read /traffic

 The ingestor will use inotify to watch for new pcap's and suricata logs.
 No need to set a chron job.